 Audio-Technica AT-LP60X – budget

 When I first laid hands on the Audio-Technica AT-LP60X, its straightforward, no-frills approach to vinyl playback was immediately apparent.
-This fully automatic belt-drive turntable handles 33 1/3 and 45 RPM records effortlessly, making it a good companion for almost any vinyl collection.
+This fully automatic belt-drive record player handles 33 1/3 and 45 RPM records effortlessly, making it a good companion for almost any vinyl collection.

 The AT-LP60X’s practical design shines through in its anti-resonance, die-cast aluminum platter, effectively dampening unwanted vibrations.
 This feature contributes to a stable and clear sound output, something I found particularly noticeable in quieter, more nuanced tracks.
 The re-engineered tonearm and headshell are also noteworthy, offering improved tracking and reduced resonance – subtle yet significant enhancements to the overall audio experience.
 The clever positioning of the AC adapter outside the chassis to minimize signal noise further reflects the thoughtfulness behind its design.